Drills are used for several different purposes in the manufacturing industry, but cobalt vs. titanium drill bits – what’s the difference?

 Cobalt is a metal that is used in making drill bits.
 They are used for drilling holes in metal, cutting deep into bricks and concrete.

 Cobalt bits are a combination of steel (or another alloy) mixed with a small percentage of cobalt, typically between 5 – 7%.
-Cobalt has a melting point of 1495°C and a boiling point of 2927°C, which makes it perfect for use at high temperatures.
+According to this blog, cobalt has a melting point of 1495°C and a boiling point of 2927°C, which makes it perfect for use at high temperatures.

 By combining a small amount of cobalt with another alloy, the results are incredible.
 It is a great choice for drilling in places like furnaces or car mufflers